top of page

 • Measurable: There must be a method in place for tracking and recording the specific action or achievement.
 This allows for assessment of progress.

-• Assignable: Goals should be set in a way that individuals or teams can realistically achieve them.
+• Achievable: Goals should be set in a way that individuals or teams can realistically achieve them.

 • Realistic/Relevant: The objective should be seen as important by those involved and something they can influence or change.